|1 1/2 fl oz||Avallen Calvados|

 Bittersweet and spicy with underlying warming apple spirit.
-Originally designed to be served 'up' in a Nick & Nora glass we think it's better suited to being served on-the-rocks, preferably a chunk of block ice.
+Originally designed to be served straight-up in a Nick & Nora glass, we think it's better suited to being served on-the-rocks, preferably over a chunk of block ice.
 The original formula called for more apple brandy and a lot less aromatized wine.

 Adapted from a drink created in 2005 by Chuck Taggart, the Los Angeles based New Orleanian cocktail loving disc jockey behind TheGumboPages.com.
 Chuck reports that after trying the drink for the first time at a 2005 Christmas party, Ted Haigh (AKA DrCocktail.com) declared, "Oh, this is delightful!" adding, "It's like sucking on Santa!"